songwm0311/Global-South-Urban-Informal-Settlements-Data/README.md

 These datasets support the construction of training and validation samples described in the machine-learning pipeline.

 3. Deep-learning Model and Training Codes

-The repository provides the complete workflow required to reproduce the informal-settlement mapping model.

 Model architecture